 Plenty unique and maybe even strange, this Beatles’ tune has lots of key changes and melody swaps.

-From the musical “Wicked,” this song features a heartfelt, intense dialogue between witches Elphaba and Glinda.
+From the musical Wicked, this song features a heartfelt, intense dialogue between witches Elphaba and Glinda.
 If your group has two good soloists with medium to high voices, this is the ticket for you.
-Also available in one-soloist version.
-Tracks for the former have been recorded for women by Shawn Thomas.
-Continue reading For Good
+This arrangement, and the sentiments of the song, work just fine for men as well.
+Tracks for the women’s version have been recorded by Shawn Thomas.

 Combines Big Girls Don’t Cry, Walk Like a Man, Sherry and Can’t Take My Eyes Off You.
 This medley provides an opportunity for your tenor or falsetto-singing lead or bari (or even your bass?) to show off in fun fashion.